-Another advantage of email marketing is that it also supports outbound marketing initiatives.
+Another advantage is that the use of electronic mail supports outbound marketing initiatives.
 Organizations use email marketing to entice a probable customer to purchase or encourage repeat sales by sending engaging messages containing announcements of new products or sales promotions such as sales discounts and other sales incentives.

 4. Provides Further Depth than Chat-Based Messaging

-When compared to chat-based messaging via app-based chat applications or social networking websites, email messaging allows lengthier messaging.
+When compared to chat-based messaging via app-based chat applications or social networking websites, electronic mail allows lengthier messaging.
 For sales-related inquiries, this means that customers can send in-depth messages to help them express better their issues or concerns.
 For feedbacks or after-sales support, organizations can respond in great details, thus allowing them to give probable or existing customers with better explanations.